tsudalab/MCTS-RNA/README.md

 3.Python library of Numpy need to be installed.
 #Installation
-You can download the python script MCTS-RNA.py and save it in the executable paths of your computer ,run this script from the shell.
+You can download the python script MCTS-RNA.py and save it in the executable paths of your computer, run this script from the shell.
 #How to use MCTS-RNA?
 Once you downloaded the python script of MCTS-RNA and having installed all the requirements, you can execute MCTS-RNA from the shell.
 The inputs include the dot-bracket representation of target RNA secondary structure ,the target GC-content of the RNA sequence and GC-content error.
 The following are the examples and explanations of the inputs parameters.

-This is an example of the command in the shell: python MCTS-RNA.py -f -s "...(((((..........)))))........((((((((......))))))))(((((.......))))).............(((((..(((((..((..((.(((((.(((((.......))))).)))))...))....))))))))))))" -GC 0.75 -d 0.01
+This is an example of the command in the shell for nested RNA structures. python MCTS-RNA.py -f -s "...(((((..........)))))........((((((((......))))))))(((((.......))))).............(((((..(((((..((..((.(((((.(((((.......))))).)))))...))....))))))))))))" -GC 0.75 -d 0.01

+This is an example of the command in the shell for pseudoknot RNA structures. python MCTS-RNA.py -f -s "....(((((.[[[[.))))).........]]]]..." -GC 0.4 -d 0.02 -pk 1

 -s : The target RNA secondary structure.